filecoin-project/venus/CONTRIBUTING.md

 4. **Create a PR** with your changes, following the [Pull Request and Code Review guidelines]().

 For continued adventures, search for issues with the label [E-help-wanted](https://github.com/filecoin-project/go-filecoin/issues?q=is%3Aopen+is%3Aissue+label%3AE-help-wanted).
 These are slightly thornier problems that are also reasonably well-prepared.

+## Roles

+There are four main roles for people participating in `go-filecoin`.
+Each has a specific set of abilities and responsibilities: Contributors, Collaborators, Committers, and Maintainers.

+### Contributors

+Anyone is welcome.
+If you have created an issue, commented on an issue or discussion forum thread, or submitted a PR, you are a contributor.

+Responsibilities:

+* Participate in the project, following the [Code of Conduct](https://github.com/filecoin-project/community/blob/master/CODE_OF_CONDUCT.md).

+Abilities:

+* Open issues and PRs
+* Comment on issues and PRs

+### Collaborators

+A **Collaborator** is someone who demonstrates helpful contributions to the project.

+Responsibilities:

+* Make helpful contributions via issues, PRs, and other venues

+Abilities:
+* Write to the repo (but cannot merge to master)
+* Manage issues

+### Committers

+A **Committer** is someone with a broad understanding of the codebase and the judgment and humility to call on others' expertise when needed.
+They have a consistent track record of quality contributions, regular participation, and enabling others.

+Responsibilities:

+* Review PRs and guide work to ready-to-merge
+* With maintainer approval, rebase and merge contributor PRs
+* Issue triage and other project stewardship

+Abilities:

+* Manage issues
+* Merge PRs

+### Maintainers

+A **Maintainer** is someone:

+1. **who is invested in and broadly familiar with the project**, as demonstrated by a history of significant technical-, process-, and/or project-level contributions;
+2. **who deeply understands the system**, especially knowing when and who to defer to as a reviewer, and with an eye towards unintended consequences;
+3. **who is actively engaged in project progress and stewardship** by enabling others through project-wide planning, code reviews, design feedback, etc.; and
+4. **who is a model of trustworthiness, technical judgement, civility, and helpfulness**.

+Responsibilities:

+* Review: Timely, friendly review of PRs and design docs to ensure high-quality code and grow knowledge of committers and frequent contributors
+* Planning and Improvements: Participate meaningfully in technical and process-related improvements at the project level
+* Make significant, direct technical contributions
+* Backstop for hard problems and general project stewardship (TODO: improve wording)

+Abilities:

+* Manage issues
+* Merge PRs

+**Becoming a committer or maintainer:** Anyone can nominate someone for committership or maintainership by filing an issue {TODO: link to correct repo} pointing to evidence that the candidate (1) meets the definition and (2) is already performing the responsibilities decsribed in Roles.
+Existing maintainers must unanimously approve the new candidate.
+Removing a committer or maintainer requires either self-nomination, or confirmation by at least 66% of existing maintainers.

 ## Additional Developer Notes